Dilnuka/pdf_compare_ai_tool/prompt.md

 - Never add features or data not explicitly shown
 - Convert "-" or blank values to: None
 - Ensure clean, aligned tables — no formatting glitches
+ - Do NOT split Product A and Product B into separate tables; always use a single table with columns “Product A” and “Product B” where applicable
+ - For long content inside table cells, keep it in the same cell; use concise phrases and insert line breaks (e.g., <br>) between items if needed (do not create extra tables)

 OUTPUT FORMAT
 (return EXACTLY in this structure)